sderose/ragnarok/Dominus/DOC/BaseDom.md

 * Node types are a Python Enum named NodeTypes (with the same names and values as in DOM Node).
 Methods accept either NodeTypes instances or ints.

+* Python "contains" and "in" work for testing whether one node is a child of another.
+This means they are UNLIKE how they work for regular lists.
+If you check whether list L2 is inside list L1 in Python, L2 is cast to a boolean value (True if not empty, False if empty) -- by that rule a Node that contained one empty node and one non-empty one, would seem to contain any other node you checked (even nodes from other documents).
+That's pretty useless in this context, so "contains" and "in" are overridden for Node and its subclasses, to check whether the actual node is an actual child.

+* On the other hand, DOM has a "contains" method (not an infix operator), and "node1.contains(node2)" checks whether node2 is a *descendant*, not just a child.
+That method is also available, and does what DOM days.
+However, to avoid confusion the author recommends you use the synonymous "node1.hasDescendant(node2)" instead.

 * [] is supported so you can just walk down through trees in Python style: myDoc[0][27][4]